fastnlp/fastHan/README.EN.md

 ## **Performance**

 ### Generalization test
 Generalization is the most important attribute for a NLP toolkit.
-We conducted a CWS test on the dev set of the Weibo dataset, and compared fastHan with jieba, THULAC, LTP4.0, SnowNLP.
+We conducted a CWS test on the dev set and test set of the Weibo dataset, and compared fastHan with jieba, THULAC, LTP4.0, SnowNLP.
 The results are as follows (spanF metric):

  dataset | SnowNLP | jieba | THULAC | LTP4.0 base | fastHan large | fastHan large (fine-tuned)